 To be able to use the Japan Rail Pass in Japan, it's also necessary to purchase a voucher at participating agencies such as JTB, Nippon Travel Agency, Kinki Japan Tourist, Tobu Top Tours, Japan Airlines, All Nippon Airways, JAL Pack and other participating agencies.

 Please be careful because you can't purchase it once you arrive in Japan.
 Once you receive the visitor visa stamp from the immigration inspector at the airport you arrive at, you can exchange the voucher for the Japan Rail Pass at the JR station.

 You can confirm the locations of Japan Rail Pass exchange sites here.

-Voyagin is another website which offers Japan Rail Pass tickets.
+Voyagin is a website that offers Japan Rail Pass tickets:

 JR Pass – 7, 14, or 21 Days Unlimited Rail Travel in Japan

 Using IC Card/Suica

 The IC cardSuica can conveniently be used for trains and buses.